Keyfactor/hashicorp-vault-orchestrator/README.md

   - If left blank, will default to "kv-v2".
 - **Vault Token** - This is the access token that will be used by the orchestrator for requests to Vault.
 - **Vault Server Url** - the full url and port of the Vault server instance
+- **Subfolder Inventory** - Set to 'True' if it is a requirement to inventory secrets at the subfolder/component level.
+The default, 'False' will inventory secrets stored at the root of the "Store Path", but will not look at secrets in subfolders.

 ### For the Keyfactor and PKI plugins